Lives in the Shadow with J. Krishnamurti: Reception

-The book has been favorably reviewed by Tim Heald in The Times (London), Patricia Beer (London Review of Books), and Firdaus Kanga in the Times Literary Supplement (London).
+The book's first edition has been favorably reviewed by Tim Heald in The Times (London), Patricia Beer (London Review of Books), and Firdaus Kanga in the Times Literary Supplement (London).
 Rajagopal Sloss was interviewed about the book upon publication by Helen Tworkov, for Tricycle: The Buddhist Review magazine; the article incorporates a generally sympathetic review of the work.

 The revelations regarding the extramarital affair were met with surprise and consternation by Krishnamurti adherents, and generated a measure of adverse publicity.
 A Krishnamurti biographer wrote that "history will not view Krishnamurti in quite the same light", yet the same author considered the long-term impact of the revelations doubtful.

-Several statements about Krishnamurti present in the work have been characterized as controversial, and provoked rebuttal publications by Krishnamurti associates and affiliated institutions.
+Several statements about Krishnamurti published in the work have been characterized as controversial, and provoked rebuttal publications by Krishnamurti associates and affiliated institutions.
 An independent source has described the book as "deliberately iconoclastic".

+Cultural reference

+The relationship between Rosalind Rajagopal and Krishnamurti in the 1920s and 1930s is a central plot device in the 2004 musical theatre Blue Dove which was loosely based on Krishnamurti's early life.
+Peter Wells, an Englishman who wrote the libretto and plot, credits several discussions with and her mother (on topics covered by the book) as a major factor in the origins of his work; he employs considerable artistic license in portrayals of persons and events.
+The show, with a running time of two hours and fifteen minutes, premiered in October 2004 at Los Angeles' Ivar Theatre and had a three-week stage run; a 40-minute cast recording was released in 2005.